-7 Committee Secretary
+8 Committee Secretary

-- 7.1 The Committee Secretary is the person delegated by the Chief Learning and Innovation Officer (or equivalent).
-Administrative support for the Committee is provided by the Professional Standards team (or equivalent) of CPA Australia. - 7.2 The Company Secretariat will liaise with the Professional Standards team (or equivalent) in relation to reporting to the EPIC or the Board, as required.
+- 8.1 The Committee Secretary is the person delegated by the Executive General Manager, Professional Standards and Business Support (or equivalent).
+Administrative support for the Committee is provided by the Professional Standards and Business Support team (or equivalent) of CPA Australia. - 8.2 The Company Secretariat will liaise with the Professional Standards and Business Support team in relation to reporting to the MECC.

-8 Internal Governance
+9 Internal Governance

-The Committee will exercise its functions as an Advisory Committee in accordance with this Charter and such powers as may be approved by the EPIC from time to time.
+The Committee will exercise its functions as an Advisory Committee in accordance with this Charter and such powers as may be approved by the MECC from time to time.

-9 Meetings
+10 Meetings

-- 9.1 Holding of Meetings - (a) The Committee may meet as often as necessary during a year. - (b) Meetings may be face-to-face or by using technology (or any combination of technologies), as considered appropriate by management on the advice of the Committee Chair.
+- 10.1 Holding of Meetings - (a) The Committee may meet up to four scheduled times a year, subject to the requirement for additional unscheduled meetings to be approved as set out in this Charter. - (b) Meetings may be face-to-face or by using technology (or any combination of technologies), as considered appropriate by the Committee Chair. - (c) The Committee Chair should consider calling an unscheduled meeting if requested to do so by at least three members of the Committee.
+Where an unscheduled meeting is to be held face-to-face, the Committee Chair should first obtain the approval of the Executive General Manager, Professional Standards and Business Support (or equivalent) prior to scheduling the meeting.